 - 7. How often are sentences commuted in Colorado?

 A commuted sentence shortens the amount of time served in jail.
-A commutation modifies the criminal penalties after it is issued to reduce the amount of time an inmate has to serve time.
+A commutation modifies the criminal penalties after it is issued to reduce the amount of time an inmate has to serve.

-If you are convicted of a crime in Colorado, the next step is sentencing.
+If you are convicted of a crime in Colorado, the next step is a sentencing hearing.
 At this point, the judge will determine what the punishment will be for your conviction.
 Once the judge decides, you will have to serve that amount of time in prison.

 Commuting your sentence means applying to reduce the amount of time in a correctional facility after the judge's sentencing ruling.